 Fixed and Variable Rate (FAVR)

-- Fixed rate: covers standard, month to month costs such as insurance, lease payments, depreciation, etc.)
+- The fixed rate is used to cover standard month-to-month costs such as insurance, lease payments, depreciation, etc.

-- Your expenses must have a business connection—that is, you must have paid or incurred deductible expenses while performing services as an employee of your employer.
+- A business connection is a must for your expenses.
+It is important for you to have paid or incurred deductible expenses while performing services as an employee.

-- You must adequately account to your employer for these expenses within a reasonable period of time.
+- It is mandatory that you adequately account for these expenses to your employer, and it should be done within a reasonable period of time.

-- You must return any excess reimbursement or allowance within a reasonable period of time.
+- In addition, you must return any excess reimbursement or allowance by keeping in mind a reasonable period of time.

 - You receive an advance within 30 days of the time you have an expense.